Yoursuperherobasu/BigData_Project_Machine_Learning-_for_Big_Data/README.md

   - Check: `git --version`
 - **Internet access** on first run (Spark downloads the `spark-xml` JAR from Maven Central).

-Optional (only if you plan to run on a Hadoop cluster):
+Optional (only if you plan to run it on a Hadoop cluster):
 - **Apache Spark** whose version matches the `pyspark` pinned in `requirements.txt` (3.4–3.5.x).
 - **Hadoop HDFS** client tools (`hdfs dfs`).